vm6502q/qrack.net/api/README.md

 ##### `GET /api/qrack/:jobId`

 Returns the status and "**output space**" of the job.
-All methods that return any output write it to the "output space," with a name specified by the user.
+All methods that return any output write it to the job (global) "output space," with names specified by the user that become schema for the "`output`" object.

 ## Glossary